Teenlife

 Do You Want To Be A Journalist?

 The photojournalism program shares many of the same topics but focuses more specifically on camera use and editing of photographs.
-By the end of the two-week program, students will have attended three to four guest talks with renowned journalists and will have written three to four original stories to add to their personal portfolios; these stories will also be featured on Boston University’s website: The Terrier.
+By the end of the two-week program, students will have attended three to four guest talks with renowned journalists and written three to four original stories to add to their personal portfolios; these stories will also be featured on Boston University’s website: The Terrier.

 Experts will provide insight on specialized topics such as media law, radio reporting, and studying journalism in college as students are divided into reporter teams that will report real news events and stories near them.
 While Boston University’s Summer Journalism Academy is currently scheduled online, it may change to in-person depending on the progression of the pandemic.